infumap/infumap/docs/deployment/raspberry-pi-vpn-only.md

 - Open the cert from Files and install it via `Settings -> General -> VPN & Device Management`.
 - In `Settings -> General -> About -> Certificate Trust Settings`, enable full trust for that root certificate.

-You must perform these steps for each device that needs to hit `infumap.yourdomain.tld`.
+You must perform these steps for each device that needs to hit `infumap.yourdomain.tld` (and `grafana.yourdomain.tld` if enabled).
 Keep the root cert public but never export the private key.

 ### Keep access VPN-only